zay65/zay65/README.md

 <h2>Hello there!
-I'm Zayvion, an IT Professional based in Florida, whose goal is to secure a Service Desk / IT Support role.</h2>
+I'm Zayvion, a 2+ year experienced, IT Professional based in Florida, whose goal is to always provide quality assurance and improve client uptime in a Service Desk / IT Support role.</h2>

 <h3>👨‍💻 IT Projects:</h3>